mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

 }

 func main() {
-  c := make(chan int) // works buffered or not
-  go sender(c) // runs in a new goroutine receiver(c) // runs in current goroutine
+  c := make(chan int) // could also use a buffered channel go sender(c) // runs in a new goroutine receiver(c) // runs in the current goroutine
 }
 ```